watsonlr/BYUI-Namebadge4-OTA/docs/NAMEBADGE_BOOTING.md

     -- or --
     esptool.py write_flash

-This restores:

-- bootloader
-- partition table
-- factory loader
+This can restore the bootloader, partition table, and factory loader.

 ------------------------------------------------------------------------